-AP-NORC Poll: Americans high on Obama, divided on his legacy
+AP-NORC Poll: Obama won nation's approval, didn't unite it

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+Still, 57 percent say they view Obama favorably, putting him way ahead of his predecessor, George W. Bush, and on par with Bill Clinton at the end of their two terms.
+Clinton had the same 57 percent but Bush just 40, according to Gallup polling at the time.
+Bush’s father fared better, with 62 percent viewing him favorably at the end of his time in office, despite his failure to win a second term.

+Just over half say Obama’s presidency has been great or good.
+Thirty-seven percent view him unfavorably.

-Did Obama keep his promises?
-He did not, in the minds of 2 of 3 Americans.
-Forty-four percent say he tried to make good but failed, more than the 22 percent who say he didn’t keep promises at all or the 32 percent who said he did keep them.
+Did he keep his promises?
+He did not, in the minds of 2 of 3 Americans, though 44 percent say he tried.

-Those figures reflect the frustrations felt even among many longtime Obama supporters about the lack of progress on major priorities such as overhauling the nation’s immigration laws, enacting gun control measures and shuttering the prison in Guantanamo Bay, Cuba.
+There’s frustration even among many longtime Obama supporters about the lack of movement on major priorities such as overhauling the nation’s immigration laws, enacting gun control measures and shutting the prison in Guantanamo Bay, Cuba.

 “He acted very presidential, but he just couldn’t get things done,” said Dale Plath, a retired sales manager from Mason City, Iowa.
 He said he voted for Obama the first time, voted against him the second, and this year, Plath said: “I voted for change, frankly” — in the form of Donald Trump.